We have put together a list of places we especially want to introduce from the best shopping spots on the East Shore.

 Whole Foods Market is a high-end natural and organic supermarket.

-Organic foods are popular globally, and it is no exaggeration to say that this store is at the forefront of the industry that sparked the boom!
+Organic food has become popular worldwide, but it is no exaggeration to say that this store is at the forefront of the industry that sparked the boom!

-It is a central figure among organic specialty stores in the US, and is number one in both name and track record.
+It is a central figure among organic specialty stores in America, ranking number one in both name recognition and track record.

-In Hawaii, there are three stores: Kahala Mall, Kailua Town, and Kakaako (Honolulu, Queen store).
+In Hawaii, there are three locations: Kahala Mall, Kailua Town, and Kakaako (Honolulu, Queen Store).

-It is such a popular supermarket that some people come specifically to shop at Whole Foods Market, so please check it out!
+It is such a popular supermarket that some travelers come to Hawaii specifically just to shop at Whole Foods Market, so be sure to check it out.

 Lanikai Bath and Body